mapattacker/datascience/general.rst

 Normalise the Features
 ^^^^^^^^^^^^^^^^^^^^^^^^
-With the exception of Tree models and Naive Bayes, other machine learning techniques like Neural Networks, KNN, Support Vector Machines should have their features scaled.
+With the exception of Tree models and Naive Bayes, other machine learning techniques like Neural Networks, KNN, SVM should have their features scaled.

 Train Test Split
 ^^^^^^^^^^^^^^^^^^^^^^^^